 In this paper we report our first findings from a) an intensive literature review and b) a field trip to India in the summer of 2007.
-Our objective was to better understand the motives and barriers for innovation offshoring to India from the perspective of large (multinational) and medium-sized companies, which have created local capacities in India with an intention to develop, produce and sell products in India.
-Furthermore, we looked at firms which use India as a hub for developing and producing products for international markets.
+Our objective was to better understand the motives and barriers for innovation offshoring to India from the perspective of large (multinational) and medium-sized companies, which have invested in building up local capacities in India to develop, produce and sell products for the Indian market.
+Moreover, we looked at firms which use India as a hub for developing, producing and selling products for international markets.
 While carrying out our interviews with representatives of Governmental/institutional levels and private firms we discussed the various elements of India's Innovation System which we had firstly identified by an intensive literature analysis.
 We did so to better understand and relate their relevance from the perspective of private run firms taking investment decisions concerning building up R&D capacities in India.

-1.1.
+2.1.
 Definitional Framework